Materials-Consortia/OPTIMADE/optimade.rst

     - :val:`IS KNOWN`, :val:`IS UNKNOWN`: indicating support for filtering this property on unknown values using the respective operator.

   - :field:`response-default`: boolean
-    Set to :val:`TRUE` if the implementation includes the property in responses by default, i.e., when not specifically requested.
+    The value :val:`TRUE` means the implementation includes the property in responses by default, i.e., when not specifically requested.
     Omitting the field or :val:`null` means the implementation does not declare if the property will be included in responses by default or not.

 - :field:`x-optimade-requirements`: Dictionary.